 All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.
 Violators can be fined a significant amount by the U.S. Department of Education, the agency charged with enforcement of the Act or face other enforcement action.

-Daemen College must produce an Annual Security and Fire Safety Report, known as an ASR, and distribute it to the campus community on or before October 1st.
+Daemen University must produce an Annual Security and Fire Safety Report, known as an ASR, and distribute it to the campus community on or before October 1st.
 The campus must also have printed copies available and mail those to people upon request.

-Additionally, the College has designated individuals who serve as Campus Security Authorities (CSAs).
+Additionally, the University has designated individuals who serve as Campus Security Authorities (CSAs).
 CSAs are a select group of faculty, staff, and students who, by the nature of their position, are required to report crimes to Campus Safety.
-CSAs, who also serve as Responsible Persons under Title IX, are provided with training each year to ensure that they know their responsibilities under the law and to ensure that the College is able to efficiently and effectively respond to crises and concerns.
+CSAs, who also serve as Responsible Persons under Title IX, are provided with training each year to ensure that they know their responsibilities under the law and to ensure that the University is able to efficiently and effectively respond to crises and concerns.

 Any questions about compliance with the Clery Act can be addressed to Dr. Greg Nayor, Vice President for Student Affairs, at 716-839-8519.